azbest1017/acs730-final-project/README.md

 This project contains Terraform code to deploy a web application on AWS using ASG and ALB.

+Copy your static site to an S3 bucket

+Create an S3 bucket for each environment for index.html and /images

+Upload contents of web/ to the S3 bucket via AWS Console or CLI:

+bash
+aws s3 mb s3://mygroup-dev-bucket
+aws s3 cp web/index.html s3://mygroup-dev-bucket/index.html
+aws s3 cp web/images/ s3://mygroup-dev-bucket/images/ --recursive

 ## Deployment Instructions

 1. Initialize Terraform: